Archive for August, 2024

 The new methodology has it’s roots in previous distributions but the unprecedented $30M increase for county revenue sharing this year will be distributed based on a counties taxable value as compared with the rest of the State.
 All counties will see an increase in revenue sharing for FY 2025 compared to previous years.
 However, the actual impact on each county’s budget from the $30M increase will vary depending on the final 2024 taxable values.

-The Michigan Department of Treasury projected revenue sharing payments for each county for FY 2025, FY-2025-County-Revenue-Sharing-Projections-8-29-24.pdf (michigan.gov) are based on the taxable values from 2023, which have been used as the foundation for estimating the amount each county will receive.
+The Michigan Department of Treasury projected revenue sharing payments for each county for FY 2025, FY-2025-County-Revenue-Sharing-Projections-8-29-24.pdf (michigan.gov), are based on the taxable values from 2023, which have been used as the foundation for estimating the amount each county will receive.
 However, it’s important to note that the actual payments to counties will be calculated based on the 2024 taxable values, which are expected to be released later in September.
 This means that the figures currently provided are preliminary and subject to change once the updated taxable values are available.

 The Department of Treasury is expected to notify counties of the final revenue sharing amounts sometime next week, but they will only be projections until the 2024 taxable values are finalized.

 In conclusion, the FY 2025 County Revenue Sharing projections provide a valuable early look at the funding counties can expect in the coming fiscal year.
 While the final amounts will depend on the forthcoming 2024 taxable values, these projections serve as an early indication on what counties can expect to receive.
-For more information, please contact Deena Bosworth at bosworth@micounties.org
+For more information, contact Deena Bosworth at bosworth@micounties.org

 MAC on the Road: Ottawa County

-MAC’s Samantha Gibson toured Ottawa County’s Family Justice Center, juvenile detention center, and day treatment center for youth community-based programming.
-The newly unveiled Family Justice Center and the programming, resources, and opportunities made available to youth in the juvenile detention center and day-treatment programs exemplify the positive result of strong partnerships between boards of commissioners and courts, ultimately benefiting the youth within their communities.
-Thank you to Thom Lattig, Ottawa County Juvenile Court Director, and Kathie Kolean, Assistant Director of Court Operations, for providing the tour of their campus.
+MAC’s Samantha Gibson toured Ottawa County’s Family Justice Center, juvenile detention center and day treatment center for youth community-based programming.
+The newly unveiled Family Justice Center and the programming, resources and opportunities made available to youth in the juvenile detention center and day-treatment programs exemplify the positive result of strong partnerships between boards of commissioners and courts, ultimately benefiting the youth within their communities.
+Thank you to Thom Lattig, Ottawa County juvenile court director, and Kathie Kolean, assistant director of court operations, for providing the tour of their campus.

 Podcast 83: Artificial Intelligence is the present, not the future, says NACo expert